333 Airport Blvd, Aurora, CO 80011 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Bats

-Bats are a recurring concern across the Denver metro, and Thornton is no exception.
+Bats are a recurring concern across the Denver Metro Area, and Thornton is no exception.
 Thornton sits on rolling Front Range plain north of the I-76 split, with the Niver Creek and South Platte River corridors running through.
 Open agricultural land borders the city to the north and east — wildlife and rodent pressure flows in from those edges.
 Bats love attics, soffit cavities, chimney voids, and any warm dark protected space they can enter through a 1/2-inch gap.
 They especially favor older homes with heavy soffit detail and chimney flashing irregularities.

 Front Range bat populations migrate in spring and seek roosts in early summer.
 Older Denver homes with original soffit and fascia construction are highest risk; newer homes with damaged soffit screening can also become roost sites.
 In Thornton specifically, open agricultural land adjacency drives rodent and vole pressure on the northern edge. apartment and multi-family density along the corridor drives bed bug calls. older subdivisions with mature landscaping experience chronic carpenter ant and overwintering pest pressure. compounds the picture — meaning Thornton homes face bats pressure that's distinct from the metro average.

 EPC has run bats jobs across every corner of Thornton.
 Thornton housing is a strong mix of 1960s–80s tract single-family, 1990s–2000s subdivisions, and newer master-planned communities like Cundall Farms and North Thornton.
 Apartment density along the I-25 corridor brings bed bug and cockroach calls; single-family homes face seasonal ant, rodent, and overwintering-pest pressure.
-Our approach is humane bat exclusion + guano cleanup, compliant with colorado wildlife regs.
+Our approach is humane bat removal + guano cleanup, compliant with colorado wildlife regs.

 How EPC Treats Bats in Thornton